 Foundry Photojournalism Workshops have been held in Mexico City (2008), Manali (2009), Istanbul (2010), Buenos Aires (2011), Chiang Mai (2012), Sarajevo (2013), Antigua (2014), Bali (2015), Cape Town (2016), a return to Mexico City (2017), Kolkata (2018), and Kigali (2019).
 Worldwide, Foundry alumni have gone on to successful careers, publishing stories for National Geographic, The New York Times, Time, Stern, Paris Match and others while winning prestigious awards from the Pulitzer Prize to POY to World Press and more, with some even returning to Foundry to teach the next generation.

 In 2019, Foundry Photojournalism Workshop entered a new chapter under the leadership of The VII Academy, the educational arm of The VII Foundation.
 Led by Gary Knight and Ron Haviv, The VII Academy’s mission is to provide visual journalism education to majority world students free of charge.
-With support from the The William, Jeff, and Jennifer Gross Family Foundation, The VII Academy is working in Bosnia, France, and the United Kingdom.
+With support from the The William, Jeff, and Jennifer Gross Family Foundation, VII Academy is working in Bosnia and France.
 With partner PhotoWings, the Foundry Photojournalism Workshop continues to provide high quality education in a different location every year.

 PhotoWings is an educational non-profit organization whose mission is to highlight and help facilitate the power of photography to influence the world.
 They help photography to be better understood, created, utilized, seen, and saved.
 PhotoWings works across cultures, generations, and disciplines creating content to help develop skills useful in work and life – such as critical thinking, storytelling, self-discovery, ethics, resilience, and communication.
 Since 2011, PhotoWings has created an archive of past Foundry faculty interviews, Lessons In The Field, evening presentations, and photos to help educate and inspire both in anticipation of and after the week is over.
 Their extensive online content and PhotoWings Outreach Programs have myriad educational applications and possibilities.